HiSPARC/sapphire/doc/tutorial.rst

 (`function reference
 <http://matplotlib.org/1.2.0/api/pyplot_summary.html>`_).
 Try this::

-    >>> bins = arange(0, 2001, 20)
+    >>> bins = linspace(0, 2000, 101)
     >>> hist(ph, bins, histtype='step', log=True)
     >>> xlabel("Pulseheight [ADC]")
     >>> ylabel("Counts")
     >>> title("Pulseheight histogram (log scale)")

-The ``arange`` function returns an array with range from 0 to 2000 in steps of 20.
-It is necessary to say 2001 (or 2002, 2000.1 or whatever) and not 2000, if you want the range to be inclusive.
+The ``linspace`` function returns an array with range from 0 to 2000 with a total number of 101 values.
+The first value is 0, the last is 2000.
+These are the *edges* of the bins.
+So, 101 values means exactly 100 bins between 0 and 2000.
 The ``hist`` function will then plot a *stepped* histogram with a log scale.
 Finally, we add some labels and a title.
 This is the result:

 .. image:: images/tutorial-hist-better.png
    :width: 500px